IamSebastianDev/flotsam/docs/evaluators/evaluators.md

 ## Creating and using a custom Evaluator Function

 Evaluators in their most basic form are `functions` that accept a value as argument and then checks the value against a condition.
 The function returns a Boolean indicating if the value matches or not.
-By default, null or undefined values simply return false, if you'd like to indicate that the value needs to be not null or undefined, a `FlotsamEvaluationError` should be thrown.
+By default, null or undefined values return false, if you'd like to indicate that the value needs to be not null or undefined, a `FlotsamEvaluationError` should be thrown.

 ```ts
 // IsBetween.evaluator.ts